 The types of plagiarism are manifold, from the most common forms of attribution of authorship to the paraphrasing of the contents of the study, to the claim of authorship of scientific results.
 In all its forms, plagiarism is unethical editorial behavior that, if identified, grounds for exclusion from the review process or withdrawal of the article by the Editor.

-Authorship of the article is attributed to the authors and co-authors if the latter have made a significant contribution to both the conception and treatment of the study.
+Authorship of the article is attributed to the authors and co-authors if all of them have made a significant contribution to both the conception and treatment of the study.
 Any collaborators who made conceptual and operational contributions must be appropriately mentioned.
-Authors must ensure that the article submitted for review has been reviewed and approved by all the figures who participated in the drafting of the article or who were actively involved in the research activity subject to publication.
+Authors must ensure that the article submitted for review has been reviewed and approved by all the people who participated in the drafting of the article or who were actively involved in the research activity subject to publication.